How to separate and divorce amicably in Australia

 This is not common knowledge and is one of the first stumbling blocks for those trying to separate and divorce amicably.
 Most people mistakenly believe that everything is finalised once you are legally divorced.
 In actual fact, legally formalising your assets and liabilities and care of your children are separate processes to getting a certificate of divorce, and something that you should do before you apply for divorce.

-Because they don’t realise that these things won’t be finalised as part of their divorce application, many couples don’t talk sort them out early enough, and often don’t finalise them at all.
+Because they don’t realise that these things won’t be finalised as part of their divorce application, many couples don’t sort them out early enough, and often don’t finalise them at all.

 Options for amicable couples